Austria's "Amour" wins Oscar for Best Foreign Language Film

 The French-language film became the second Austrian movie to capture the Academy Award.
 World War Two drama "The Counterfeiters" won the Oscar for top foreign film in 2007.

-The honour caps a year-long run of awards for the film by Austrian director Michael Haneke, whose period drama "The White Ribbon" was up for the same Oscar in 2010.
+The honor caps a year-long run of awards for the film by Austrian director Michael Haneke, whose period drama "The White Ribbon" was up for the same Oscar in 2010.

-Haneke gave credit for the honour to the film's stars, veteran French actors Jean-Louis Trintignant and Emmanuelle Riva.
+Haneke gave credit for the honor to the film's stars, veteran French actors Jean-Louis Trintignant and Emmanuelle Riva.

 "Thank you ... to my main actors, Emmanuelle Riva and Jean-Louis Trintignant, because without them I (would not be standing) here," the director said as he accepted the award.